 The Happy Cog team is composed of many different people with unique backgrounds, experiences, and skills.
 In this brand new “Getting to Know” series, we hope to let our readers get to know the smart and talented people behind the work.
-From what they do both inside and outside of the office to their tastes in music to what inspires them, these posts offer a little glimpse into the lives and personalities of our amazing team members.
+From what they do outside of their day jobs to their tastes in music to what inspires them, these posts offer a little glimpse into the lives and personalities of our amazing team members.

 To kick things off, we wanted to introduce our newest hire:

 Meet Keelan: Director of Digital Marketing Services – California Native, Empath, Fiction Writer

 Q: Welcome to Happy Cog, Keelan!
 We’re stoked to have you on board.
 Where are you from and where are you currently located?
 What do you love most about where you reside?

 A: Thank you so much!
 I’m happy to have joined such a great team.
 I’m a proud Bay Area native.
 I grew up in San Jose, and lived a good portion of my time in San Francisco.
 I’ve moved around a lot since those days, and now reside in Brooklyn, New York.
 I live in a very diverse community, which is probably tops on the list of what I love.

 Q: What did you do before you started working here?
 How did you first find out about Happy Cog?